Skip to main content

 What about health conditions?

 If you have an existing health condition, it’s a matter of taking the time to work out what's right for you.
-Talk to your doctor or specialist about what activity suits you and also considers your medical history.
-For example, if you have:
+It's important to consider your medical history, so talk to your doctor or specialist about what activity suits you.

-• Heart problems, diabetes or asthma you could try moderate walking or swimming
+• Heart problems, diabetes, or asthma - you could try moderate walking or swimming

-• Arthritis you could try hydrotherapy or swimming in a warm pool
+• Arthritis - you could try hydrotherapy or swimming in a warm pool

-• Osteoporosis you could try weight bearing and strength activities.
+• Osteoporosis - you could try weight-bearing and strength activities

 If you have an existing health condition, it’s a matter of taking the time to work out what's right for you.
-Talk to your doctor or specialist about what activity suits you and also considers your medical history.
-For example, if you have:
+It's important to consider your medical history, so talk to your doctor or specialist about what activity suits you.

-• Heart problems, diabetes or asthma you could try moderate walking or swimming
+• Heart problems, diabetes, or asthma - you could try moderate walking or swimming

-• Arthritis you could try hydrotherapy or swimming in a warm pool
+• Arthritis - you could try hydrotherapy or swimming in a warm pool

-• Osteoporosis you could try weight bearing and strength activities.
+• Osteoporosis - you could try weight-bearing and strength activities

 Read less...